3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

      ports:
      - containerPort: 5000
 ```
-We can change our existing pod with an annotation using this command:
+We can change our existing pod with an annotation using this command from within the [/code](code/ "/code") folder:

 ```
 kubectl apply -f pod1_annotation.yml